pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ----------------- | --- | ---
-Interface         | The Signal K interface that should be monitored. | 'n2k-on-ve.can-socket' Threshold         | The data rate (in deltas per second) at or below which the plugin should act. | 0 Reboot            | Whether or not the plugin should reboot the Signal K host when throughput drops below the specified 'Threshold' value. | true
+Interface         | The Signal K interface that should be monitored. | 'n2k-on-ve.can-socket' Threshold         | The data rate (in deltas per second) at or below which the plugin should act. | 0 Restart           | Whether or not the plugin should restart the Signal K host when throughput drops below the specified 'Threshold' value. | true
-Notification path | The path under `vessel.self` on which the plugin should issue alarm notifications. | 'notifications.interfacewatchdog'
+Notification path | The path under `vessels.self` on which the plugin should issue alarm notifications. | 'notifications.interfacewatchdog'

 ## Operation

-1. The plugin checks throughput on *Interface* each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+1. The plugin checks throughput on the defined interface each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).

-2. The plugin issues an alarm notification  on *Notification path* if throughput on *Interface* falls below *Threshold*.
-The alarm notification is cancelled as soon as throughput is above *Threshold*.

-3. If *Reboot* is configured then the plugin will promptly kill the host process when *Interface* throughput falls below *Threshold*.
+2. If the detected throughput is less than or equal to the configured threshold then an alarm notification is issued on the specified notification path and, if a restart is configured, then the plugin will promptly kill the host process.

+Note that:

+* If restart is not configured then any issued alarm notification is cleared if throughput rises above the configured threshold.

-   Signal K will only restart automatically if the host operating system's process manager is configured for this behaviour.
+* If restart is configured Signal K will only restart automatically if the host operating system's process manager is configured for this behaviour.

-4. Any reboot is delayed for approximately one second after alarm notification.
+* A restart is delayed for approximately one second after alarm notification.
   This delay allows an annunciator process to detect the alarm and do its thing.

-The event handler which detects CAN interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status message you will see is confirmation of startup.
+* The event handler which detects interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status message you will see is confirmation that the plugin has started.

 ## Background